nikitavoloboev/data/docs/networking/websocket.md

 [DriftDB](https://driftdb.com/) is nice.

+It's incredible how you can do multi device updating [fast](https://twitter.com/ctnicholasdev/status/1632746561464827904) with WebSockets.

 ## Links

 - [websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets. ([Web](http://websocketd.com/)) ([HN](https://news.ycombinator.com/item?id=29656456))